 You can also promote positivity through simple actions.
 Thank someone.
 Smile at the person who serves you coffee.
 How about buying a drink for the person next in line?
 Offer support for someone who needs a boost.
 Purposefully look outward instead of just inward.
 The kind yet straightforward things that you do will not only make others happier, they will also rebound and enhance your wellbeing.

 Beverly Landais is an Accredited Executive Coach with a successful senior business background, including at board-level.

 + 3 more

-Credentialed coach with a successful senior business background, including at board
+Professional Certified Coach with a senior business background, including at board level.